Skip to main content

 • Selfridges, Harrods, Fortnum & Mason — premium gift hampers and experiences

-• Boots, Superdrug, Look Fantastic, Cult Beauty, Liberty — beauty advent calendars
+• Boots, Superdrug, Lookfantastic, Cult Beauty, Liberty, Space NK — beauty advent calendars

 Magazine and newspaper Christmas comps

 Magazines run their biggest competitions of the year in their Christmas double-issues.
+These are some of the most under-entered comps in the UK — most casual entrants don't buy weeklies and won't see the entry codes.
 Worth checking:

-• Good Housekeeping, Woman & Home — premium prizes
+• Good Housekeeping, Woman & Home, Country Living — premium prizes, hampers, spa days

-• Sunday newspaper supplements — high-value Christmas draws
+• Sunday Times Magazine, Sunday Telegraph Stella — high-value Christmas draws

-• Radio Times — entertainment and TV prize draws
+• Radio Times — entertainment, TV and Christmas film prize draws

 Social media advent giveaways